CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

     When using the `convert-pheno` command-line interface, simply ensure the [correct syntax](usage.md) is provided.

     !!!
 Note "Legacy single-file vs entity-aware BFF output" Most examples below use the legacy `-obff FILE` path, which still emits Beacon `individuals` as one file.
-In non-stream BFF workflows, you can also request synthesized `datasets` and `cohorts` with `--entities ... --out-dir out/`. `biosamples` are not yet synthesized from `OMOP`.
+In non-stream BFF workflows, you can also request synthesized `datasets` and `cohorts` with `-obff --entities ... --out-dir out/`. `biosamples` are not yet synthesized from `OMOP`.

     ???
 Tip "Does `Convert-Pheno` accept `gz` files?"